ADORSYS-GIS/assignments/lpic/101/1-practice-test/submissions/Micheal-Ndoh.md

 5=apt install package **(C)**

-6= apt is a more advanced high level package manager that has the ability of searching the internet scanning through repositories to install a specific package and is more human friendly. dpkg is a low level package manager which is more system friendly that it communicates faster and directly with the computer system.
+6= **apt** is a more advanced high level package manager that has the ability of searching the internet scanning through repositories to install a specific package and is more human friendly.
+**dpkg** is a low level package manager which is more system friendly that it communicates faster and directly with the computer system.

+7=

+9=tail

+10= cat /var/log/syslog | grep error | wc -l

+11= Hard link are links direct
+Softlinks points to a file. when a softlink target is deleted the softlink becomes a file which can't be accessed 12=
+13=
+14=B
+15=mount | awk
+17= firstly use the **lsblk** command lists all disks then create a new partition like using  **fdisk /dev/sda** to format with the ext4 systemuse **mkfs.ext4 /dev/sda1** then create a mount point mkdir /data mount th e new partiton to /data **mount /dev/sdx1 /data** Add an entry to /etc/fstab for permanent mounting

+echo "/dev/sda1 /data ext4 defaults 0 2" >> /etc/fstab
+18=when the computer is powered on the computer does power on self test which tests for hardware devices and system units if they are functioning